When does an executor have to pay beneficiaries?

-One of the most common questions that we hear from clients during Probate is how long it can take Executors to distribute the Estate to Beneficiaries.
+One of the most common questions that we hear from clients during probate is how long executors can take to distribute the estate to beneficiaries.

-It is important for all involved in the Estate administration to recognise that even the most straight forward Estate will take some time before Beneficiaries receive their inheritance.
-A straight forward Estate with no property to sell and a single bank account may take as little as 3 months, whereas the majority of Estates take around 9-12 months to administer.
+Even the most straight forward estate will take some time before beneficiaries receive their inheritance.
+A simple estate with no property to sell and a single bank account may take as little as 3 months, but the majority of estates take around 9-12 months to administer.
 If there are any delays along the way, or if there are complex assets to deal with, it can take significantly longer.

-First and foremost, Executors have a duty to collect in the assets of the Estate and settle any liabilities, which are the debts of the deceased person, including the funeral bill.
+The executor has a duty to collect in the estate's assets and settle any outstanding debts (or liabilities), including the funeral bill.

-After all liabilities have been settled, whatever is left may then be distributed, but in a strict order of priority:
+After all liabilities have been settled, whatever's left can then be distributed to the beneficiaries.
+There's a strict order of priority for distributing the estate:

 - Pecuniary legacies (gifts of specific sums of money)

-- Residuary Estate (the remaining money in the Estate)
+- Residuary estate (the rest of the money in the estate)

-If the deceased left a Will which set out gifts of specific sums of money, then these must be paid first.
-The remainder of the Estate (known as the 'residuary estate') is everything left over after these gifts have been paid.
-So Beneficiaries who are entitled to a share of the residuary Estate will be paid after those who are receiving specific cash gifts.
+If the deceased left gifts of specific sums of money to some beneficiaries, then these must be paid first.
+The remainder of the estate (known as the 'residuary estate') is everything left over after these gifts have been paid.
+So beneficiaries who are entitled to a share of the residuary estate will be paid after those who are receiving specific cash gifts.

-There is a legal rule that pecuniary legacies should be paid out within a year of the death of the deceased.
-This is known as the 'Executor's year' and if it is not possible to pay the pecuniary legacies within the time period referred to, the Beneficiaries concerned are entitled to interest.
+There is a legal rule that pecuniary legacies should be paid out within a year of the death.
+This is known as the 'executor's year'.
+If the executor isn't able to pay the pecuniary legacies within that time, the beneficiaries are entitled to claim interest.

-An Executor would be expected to demonstrate a basic level of competence during the estate administration and act in the best interests of the beneficiaries.
+An executor would be expected to demonstrate a basic level of competence during the estate administration and act in the best interests of the beneficiaries.
 This includes not delaying things unnecessarily.

-However, there are certain issues that can arise during the administration period that may cause a delay in distribution.
-Examples of the potential issues include:
+However, there are certain issues that could arise during probate and cause a delay.
+Examples include:

-Selling a property – if a property needs to be sold, a Grant of Probate needs to be obtained before contracts can be exchanged.
-It can take 3-6 months to obtain a Grant of Probate.
-Additionally, it can be difficult to anticipate the length of time it takes to market and find a buyer for a Probate property, which can often cause delays.
+Selling a property – if a property needs to be sold, a grant of probate needs to be obtained before contracts can be exchanged.
+It can take 3-6 months to obtain a grant of probate.
+Additionally, it can be difficult to anticipate the length of time it takes to sell a probate property, because conveyancing is a complicated process with its own risk of delays.

-Investigation by the DWP – another common reason for distribution to take a long time is if the Department for Work and Pensions (DWP) makes an investigation into any benefits the deceased received.
-This will usually add a further 6 to 9 months before the final sum due back to them is confirmed as a liability of the Estate.
+Investigation by the DWP – another common cause of delay is if the Department for Work and Pensions (DWP) makes an investigation into any benefits the deceased received.
+This will usually add a further 6 to 9 months before the final sum due back to them is confirmed as a liability of the estate.

-It is important to note that Executors should not pay cash gifts out of their own money and should never mix their own money up with monies comprised in the Estate.
+It is important to note that executors should not pay cash gifts out of their own money and should never mix their own money up with the estate.

-If the majority of the Estate assets have been received and there's enough money in the Estate account, an interim payment could be made to the Beneficiaries with Executors holding back enough funds to cover any potential costs.
-These payments should be recorded by asking the Beneficiaries concerned to sign a written receipt, acknowledging receipt of the interim payment.
-On payment of the final costs or disbursements, the remaining funds would then be distributed to the Beneficiaries.
+If there's enough money in the estate account, an interim payment can be made to beneficiaries, with executors holding back some money to cover potential costs.
+These payments should be recorded by asking the beneficiaries to sign a written receipt.
+Once the rest of the estate costs have been covered, the rest of the money would then be paid to the beneficiaries.

-As a Beneficiary, you can also demand that the Executor provide an account of the Estate which should outline how much you are due to receive and the progress made in the Estate administration.
-If refused, there is a relatively straightforward process for obtaining a Court order so the Executor must produce an inventory and an account of the transactions of the Estate.
+As a beneficiary, you can also ask the executor for an account of the estate.
+This should outline how much you are due to receive and the progress made in the estate administration.
+If refused, there is a relatively straightforward process for obtaining a Court order so the executor must produce an inventory and an account of the transactions of the estate.